gerardnico/dokuwiki-plugin-webcode/README.md

 By enclosing the [code blocks](https://www.dokuwiki.org/wiki:syntax#code_blocks) by a webcode block, the plugin will add the result after the last webcode tag.

-See the webcode plugin page [here](https://www.dokuwiki.org/plugin:webcode)
+See the webcode plugin page on Dokuwiki [here](https://www.dokuwiki.org/plugin:webcode)

 ## Example

 See the plugin in action [here](http://gerardnico.com/wiki/dokuwiki/webcode).

+## Illustration

 ![The illustration](https://github.com/gerardnico/dokuwiki-plugin-webcode/blob/master/images/webcode_plugin_illustration.png "Webcode Illustration")